Adam Legzdins: Dundee

 On 13 November 2020, after a trial period, Legzdins signed a deal until the end of the season with Scottish Championship side Dundee.
 He made his debut and first start for the club the following week against Ayr United.
 He would not start again until March 2021, where he would save a penalty and keep a clean sheet in a home win against Arbroath.
 Legzdins would help stabilise the side's issues conceding goals, and was a major factor in helping the club win the Premiership play-offs and gain promotion to the Scottish Premiership.

 In June 2021, Legzdins signed a new two-year deal with Dundee, keeping him at the club until 2023.
 He would be sidelined from February 2022 with a persistent knee problem that would end his season.
 Legzdins would finally return to Dundee's matchday squad the following season in August as an unused substitute in a Scottish Championship away win against Raith Rovers.
 After backing up Harrison Sharp from the start of the season, Legzdins made his return to first-team play in September in a Scottish Challenge Cup game away to Welsh champions The New Saints, in which Legzdins would keep a clean sheet.
+Legzdins would return to being Dundee's starting goalie throughout the second half of the season and played a key role in helping the Dark Blues win the Scottish Championship and return to the top flight.

+On 31 May 2023, Legzdins signed a two-year extension, keeping him at Dundee until the summer of 2025.
+In September 2024 it was reported that Legzdins had likely played his final game and had moved into an operations role at Dundee.
+On 17 June 2025, Dundee released its retained list and confirmed that Legzdins had retired from playing and would continue to work for the club in an operational role.